Emergency contraception is to prevent pregnancy after unprotected sex.

 Also known as an emergency copper intra-uterine device (IUD) or emergency copper coil, this is the most effective method of emergency contraception and can also be used as ongoing contraception.

-Contact us for a same / next day telephone consultation; you will then be given a clinic appointment if necessary.
+Contact us as soon as possible for a telephone appointment; you will then be given a clinic appointment if necessary.

 Why you might need emergency contraception

-- You are late getting your Depo Provera injection (14 weeks or more since last injection)
+• You are late getting your contraceptive injection (14 weeks or more since last injection)